denismitr/lemon/docs/tags.md

 })
 ```

-Example with tagging and untagging
+Example with tagging one project and untagging another in one transaction
 ```go
 err := db.Update(ctx, func(tx *lemon.Tx) error {
     if err := tx.Tag("user:9876", lemon.M{